hashgraph/hedera-json-rpc-relay/docs/design/hts_address_tx_receipt.md

 ## Problem Statement
-When users create tokens (fungible and non-fungible) by directly calling the 0x167 contract there is no way for to get the contract address of the newly created token via ethers.
+When users create tokens (fungible and non-fungible) by directly calling the 0x167 contract there is no way for them to get the evm address of the newly created token via standard EVM tooling e.g ethers.
 This is because the transaction receipt's contractAddress field is not being populated with the HTS token address, since essentially the operations is just a contract call, but not a contract create (deploy).

 ## Current Behaviour